extrasmallwinnie/micromeg/README.md

 #>  $ taxa    : tibble [9 × 8] (S3: tbl_df/tbl/data.frame)
 ```

-At this point in the tutorial, the existence of all the example in a
+At this point in the tutorial, the existence of all the example objects
-single list isn’t that helpful yet, but will become more so later.
-Later
+in a single list isn’t that helpful yet, but will become more so later.
-on, I’ll demonstrate a function that you can use to list-ify your own
+Later on, I’ll demonstrate a function that you can use to list-ify your
-data in a similar manner.
+own data in a similar manner.
 This will allow you to have to type less,
 which is always nice.

 ### Step 5: Sanity check